 If you have any concerns about your child's attendance, please come in and talk to us.
 We are always happy to meet with you in person to ensure positive outcomes are achieved.

 When the school day ends , the Class Teacher or member of staff will be on the playground for parents/carers to collect their children from their classes, unless you wish to make alternative arrangements for your child.
-Children in Years 3, 4 and 5 are not permitted to walk home alone.
+Children in EYFS and Years 1, 2, 3, 4 and 5 are not permitted to walk home alone.
 For those children who will be safely collected:

 Children will leave the building via their designated exit.
 We ask that parents/carers wait in the centre of the playground to enable the Class Teacher to bring the children out and line them up.